Dharun652/Dharun_projects/README.md

-# python_projects
+# all_project
-This are all the projects I have done in python since 2025
+This are all the projects I have done  since 2025